ndz2103/ndz2103/README.md

 <br>
 <br>

 How might our identities permit or prevent a person's authentic self-expression?
 And more, how might the dynamics of concealable stigmatized identities play a role in a person's well-being?
-We suggest that White queer people may be more authentic than White straight people via identity-based motivation.
+We suggest that White queer people may be more authentic than White straight people through identity-based motivation afforded by status privilege.

 <br>
 <br>